 4. Taxation — 70 MCQs

-Taxation is heavily based on the National Internal Revenue Code (NIRC) as amended by the TRAIN Law and CREATE MORE Act.
+Taxation is heavily based on the National Internal Revenue Code (NIRC) as amended by the TRAIN Law, CREATE / CREATE MORE Act, and the Capital Markets Efficiency Promotion Act (CMEPA, RA 12214, effective July 1, 2025).
 See our TRAIN Law and CREATE MORE Act guide for detailed coverage of recent amendments.
+The May 2026 CPALE is the first cycle expected to test CMEPA changes.

 Tax Fundamentals